 It's often referred to as the "Silicon Valley of Eastern Europe," with more than 2000 IT companies and over 20.000 people working in the field in 2020, double compared to 2010.
 The top two universities in Cluj, Bábes Bolyai University and Universitatea Tehnică (The Technical University), manage to prepare thousands of new IT&C professionals each year with an impressive level of English proficiency.

-Learn more about the best countries to outsource software development in our detailed article here.
+Learn more about the best countries to outsource software development.

 Outsource software development with Ontegra.